Yelena Baturina: Hotel business

-The first development in the new hotel chain was the five-star Grand Tirolia Golf & Ski Resort, located in the heart of the Eichenheim golf club in Kitzbühel, Austria.
-Construction, which was completed in 2009, cost in the region of €35–40 million.
-The hotel is located in the center of the golf club Eichenheim, together they make Grand Tirolia Golf & Ski Resort.
-In 2009, the hotel achieved honorary status as the "Home of Laureus" in Austria, and became the official venue for the annual ceremony of the prestigious international award that those in the field call the "Oscar" of sports journalism.
-In 2018, the hotel was sold to the Austrian investor, presumably for €45 million.
+The first development in the new hotel chain was the five-star Grand Tirolia Golf & Ski Resort, located in the Grand Tirolia Golf & Ski Resort in Kitzbühel, Austria.
+In 2009, the hotel achieved honorary status as the "Home of Laureus" awards in Austria, and became the official venue for the annual ceremony.
+In 2018, the hotel was sold to an Austrian investor.

 In 2010, Baturina opened the New Peterhof Hotel in Saint Petersburg, which received a number of architectural awards.
-In 2012, following major reconstruction work, Baturina opened the Quisisana Palace in Karlovy Vary, Czech Republic.
-Housed in a late 19th century building, the hotel combines elements of Neo-Renaissance and Neo-Gothic styles.
-The restoration of the historic building required significant investment.
+In 2012, following reconstruction work, Baturina opened the Quisisana Palace in Karlovy Vary, Czech Republic.
 The hotel is a member of the Small Luxury Hotels of the World association.
-In 2013, Baturina opened the Morrison Hotel in Dublin, Ireland.
-She bought it from NAMA in early 2012 for €22 million.
-The 138-room hotel on Dublin's Lower Ormond Quay has undergone a €7 million refurbishment.
+Three years later, Baturina opened the Morrison Hotel in Dublin, Ireland, which she purchased in 2012 for €22 million.
 It was sold in 2022 to Zetland Capital for €65 million.

-Grand Tirolia Hotel and Resort, Kitzbühel

-The first development in the hotel chain, located in the heart of the Eichenheim golf club in Kitzbühel, Austria.
-Its construction was completed in 2009.
-In 2018, the hotel was sold to the Austrian investor.

-Quisisana Palace, Karlovy Vary

-Quisisana Palace is a restored 19th-century building turned boutique hotel with 19 guest rooms and suites, a restaurant and a wellness centre.
-It opened in September 2012.

-New Peterhof, St. Petersburg

-New Peterhof Hotel opened in June 2010.

 Development business

-In late 2015, Baturina set up an office in New York to oversee her US$10 million investment into commercial buildings she acquired in central Brooklyn, and look into the prospects of developing a construction project: “The company is considering transferring the land they are located on to a category suitable for residential construction, so that a large-scale development project can be realised.”
+In late 2015, Baturina opened an office in New York to oversee her US$10 million investment into commercial buildings she acquired in central Brooklyn, and look into the prospects of developing a construction project.

 In November 2016, Baturina's structures launched a construction and development project in Europe.
 Her company acquired a land plot on the coastline of Limassol, Cyprus.
-The construction of high-end apartment building Symbol Residence was launched in 2019, the overall investment into the project has exceeded EUR 40 million, and the consrtuction was completed in 2021.
+The construction of high-end apartment building Symbol Residence was launched in 2019 and was completed in 2021.